GraduateNU

 Problem

-The combination of the confusing Degree Audit and several Excel Spreadsheets leave many students feeling confused.
+The combination of the confusing Degree Audit and several Excel Spreadsheets leave many students feeling overwhelmed.
 There is also a lack of responsive academic advisors to help each student figure out their plan of studies.

 SOLUTION